-You can use the Windows Dev Center dashboard to define remote variables that you can retrieve at run time from your Universal Windows Platform (UWP) apps, and you can test variations of these values with your users to identify the most effective values for driving desired user behavior.
+You can use Partner Center to define remote variables that you can retrieve at run time from your Universal Windows Platform (UWP) apps, and you can test variations of these values with your users to identify the most effective values for driving desired user behavior.
 Your app can use remote variables to configure app experiences such as in-app purchases, sign-up flow, captions, and ad placements.

 The goal of your A/B test should be to identify a variation of your remote variable values that is likely to earn you improved conversion rates (for example, more in-app purchases) by providing a more engaging app experience.
-After you have identified a successful variation, you can immediately end the experiment and enable that variation for your entire user audience from the Dev Center dashboard, without having to republish your app.
+After you have identified a successful variation, you can immediately end the experiment and enable that variation for your entire user audience from Partner Center, without having to republish your app.

 Create and run an A/B test

 To create and run an A/B test, follow these steps:

 - Create a project and define remote variables in Partner Center.
 This project contains the variables and default variable values for your experiments.